 Walk into any foreign supermarket and you will see strange things.
 You will be surprised with the supermarkets in The Netherlands as well.
 You can get many typical, festive Dutch treats in the supermarkets, such as kruidnoten (literal translation: spice nuts….
 Go to your local supermarket and buy pepernoten.
 I’m serious.
 Another thing that we eat during the autumn and winter period (as a treat or snack) are oliebollen.
 They are doughnuts, but not the ones you expect.
 If you want there is a layer of powdered sugar on top, and they come in all variations.
 Want an appelbol (applebol)?
 Not a problem.
 Want a krentenbol (currantbol)?
 You got it.

 I did notice something though.
 When I was researching if people would be interested in an article like this I came across an article.
 In that article, they mentioned that ‘crunchy spiced cookies called speculaas’ are only available during the festive season.
 Well.
 I don’t know in what world they live in, but not in The Netherlands.
-I cannot live without speculaas.
+Although you can only get them in a bakery during the autumn and winter period, I cannot live without speculaas.
 So yes, you have to try speculaas when you visit The Netherlands, but it is not temporary in the stores.
 So, in case you did think speculaas was temporary, I hope I cleared it up.

 8 Visit ADE